mena18/Cat-Vs-Dog/README.md

 ## usage
-put the images you want to classify in the images directory in the command line write   python run.py    or click on the python script 'run.py' after that all the images will be renamed and moved to the file output
+put the images you want to classify in the images directory <br>
+in the command line write   python run.py    or click on the python script 'run.py'<br>
+after that all the images will be renamed and moved to the file output<br>